DevCycleHQ/flutter-client-sdk/README.md

 ## Installation

+### Flutter CLI

+The SDK can be installed into your Flutter project by running `flutter pub add devcycle_flutter_client_sdk`.

-### Pub
+### Pub Spec

-The SDK can be installed into your Flutter project by adding the following to your pubspec.yaml:
+The SDK can be installed into your Flutter project by adding the following to your `pubspec.yaml`:

 ```dart
 devcycle_flutter_client_sdk: ^1.0.0
 ```
 Then, run `flutter pub get`.

 ## Usage